-The replacement pole should use one of standard designs in Appendix A. The applicant should follow the preference order shown in Table 1 and only proceed to the next option if it can be demonstrated that the preferred design cannot provide the required technical capability.
+The replacement pole should use one of standard designs in Appendix A. The applicant should follow the preference order shown in Table 1 and only proceed to the next option if the preferred design cannot provide the required technical capability.